asemantix/asemantix.github.io/README.md

 ## 🔐 What is ASEMANTIX?

-ASEMANTIX is a revolutionary **asemantic transport protocol** where transmitted data is mathematically indistinguishable from random noise.
+ASEMANTIX is a revolutionary asemantic transport protocol where transmitted data is mathematically indistinguishable from random noise — with zero metadata, on raw heterogeneous channels.

 **8 Patents | 139 Claims | Patents Pending | PCT Extensions in Progress**